-I communicate with the Directors regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that I identify during my audit.

-I also provide the Directors with a statement that I have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on my independence, and where applicable, related safeguards.
+Auditor's I communicate with the Directors regarding, among other matters, the planned scope and responsibilities timing of the audit and significant audit findings, including any significant deficiencies in for the audit of internal control that I identify during my audit. the financial report I also provide the Directors with a statement that I have complied with relevant ethical requirements regarding independence, and to communicate with them all relationships and other matters that may reasonably be thought to bear on my independence, and where applicable, related safeguards.

-MELBOURNE 15 October 2021
+MELBOURNE 21 October 2022